ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `<return-type\>`

-    For scalar UDFs, the `<return-type\>` specifies the type of the scalar value returned by the UDF.
+    For scalar UDFs, the `<return-type\>` specifies the type of the scalar value that is returned by the UDF.
 Possible values for the return type are: Integer, Float, String, Text, Span, Boolean, or ScalarList.
 If the return type is Integer, the Java™ function that implements the UDF returns objects of type Integer.
 The UDF implementation cannot return the primitive int type.
 If the return type is Text or Span, specify the input parameter from which the return type is derived.
 You can specify the input parameter by using the optional like specification, since spans are always from an underlying column.
 If the return type is ScalarList, specify the input parameter from which the scalar type inside the ScalarList is to be inferred.
 When the language is PMML, the function must return a table.

 - `<output-schema-definition\>`

-    For table UDFs, the `<output-schema-definition\>` specifies the output schema of the table returned by the UDF, including the column names and their types.
+    For table UDFs, the `<output-schema-definition\>` specifies the output schema of the table that is returned by the UDF, including the column names and their types.

 - `<ext-name\>`